Anthony Del Col: The Death of Nancy Drew and Controversy Over Its Release

 The series finds characters Frank and Joe Hardy accused of murdering their father, Fenton Hardy, and turning to a femme fatale-esque Nancy Drew to clear their names.
 The series features artwork by Italian artist Werther Dell'Ederra with covers by UK artist Fay Dalton.
 Del Col credits editors Matt Idelson and Matt Humphreys with helping him shape the direction of the series.

 The series debuted to positive reviews.
 Comics blog Readingwithaflightring.com declared it, "the best 'modern' approach to updating a franchise like this that I've seen.
 It works on every level and still fully embraces the heart of who they are."
 Aintitcool.com reviewer Lyz Reblin stated, "The strength of the series thus far is Ms. Drew, who was absent for most of the first issue.
 She is a pitch-perfect modernized femme fatale, who could hold her own up against any present-day Sam Spade, Philip Marlowe, or the like."

+Del Col followed up the series with The Death of Nancy Drew in 2020.
+The series, with art by Joe Eisma, was announced in early 2020 and immediately received a great deal of coverage.
+Fans of the character immediately voiced their dissent online, including author Melanie Rehak (Girl Sleuth: Nancy Drew and the Women Who Created Her), stating, "The idea of killing her really flies in the face of her appeal as a character — if they have killed her, which we don’t actually know."
+The controversy was profiled by CNN, Newsweek, Polygon and other sources.